Democrats' cornerstone climate policy will likely be cut from sweeping economic package | NewsChannel 3-12

 Manchin has been critical of the clean energy program since its drafting, saying it would pay utilities to do something they’re already doing — transition away from fossil fuels.

-As CNN previously reported, Manchin had rejected his Democratic colleagues’ calls to include aggressive climate measures in the budget bill, and said the goal laid out by the White House to cut greenhouse emissions by half by 2030 simply would not happen.
+CNN’s Manu Raju reported Thursday that Manchin had rejected his Democractic colleagues’ calls to include aggressive climate measures in the budget bill, and said the goal laid out by the White House to cut greenhouse emissions by half by 2030 simply would not happen.

 “We are in the middle of an energy crisis,” Manchin told his colleagues, according to a source familiar with the matter.